KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Disscussion](https://tickets.deeznuts.moe/ticket-archive/attachments_880603421873418362_884484706299686942_transcript-elemental-interactions-with-bushes.html)

 **Theory:**
 Elemental applications can be used to destroy and damage bushes, however not all elements are equal in this regard.
-Additionally, there are several other abilities such as Jean's E, the cast of Kaeya's burst, Albedo's burst, etc... which can be used to both damage and destroy bushes.
+Additionally, there are several other abilities such as Jean's E, the cast of Kaeya's Burst, Albedo's Burst, etc... which can be used to both damage and destroy bushes.

 **Evidence:**
 Hydro: [Video](https://www.youtube.com/watch?v=6H6xNgeF3Gg)